AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-basic-report-controls/label.md

 This command's result also depends on the control's **Text Alignment** and **Right To Left** settings.

-Use the **Fit Text To Bounds** button to adjust the control's font size to fit its area.
+Use the **Fit Text To Bounds** command to adjust the control's font size to fit its area.
 The **Word Wrap** option defines whether the resulting text can occupy multiple lines or should be in a single line.

 ![](../../../../images/eurd-web-label-fit-text-to-bounds.png)